rickmark/mojo_thor/README.md

 ## In the press

 * [REcon 2014: Apple SMC, the place to be (for an implant)](https://www.youtube.com/watch?v=nSqpinjjgmg)
 * Duo security recently published a paper on rampant EFI on MacBooks not updating.
-I believe these machines may well have this malware or a close variant and are simply observing the persistence mechanism at work.  [https://duo.com/blog/the-apple-of-your-efi-mac-firmware-security-research]
+I believe these machines may well have this malware or a close variant and are simply observing the persistence mechanism at work.
+[The Apple of Your EFI](https://duo.com/blog/the-apple-of-your-efi-mac-firmware-security-research)
-* Apple includes EFI verification (eficheck) to High Sierra final build [https://www.macrumors.com/2017/09/25/macos-high-sierra-weekly-efi-security-check/]
+* Apple includes EFI verification (eficheck) to High Sierra final build [macOS High Sierra Weekly EFI Security Check] (https://www.macrumors.com/2017/09/25/macos-high-sierra-weekly-efi-security-check/)

 ## People I've worked with

 * The San Francisco FBI was my original confirmation that this was in-fact malware.
 * I brought a sample of the malware to both the Union Square Apple store, and they declined to assist citing customer data.
 * I was unable to reach Apple's product security division (due to the malware likely), and did take the computer directly to their campus.
-The irony of eficheck now offering to allow you to submit samples is not lost on me.
+The irony of `eficheck` now offering to allow you to submit samples is not lost on me.
 (The original submission number is 671195078)